ChrisRx/exp/env/README.md

 Setting `env:"USERS_DB"` here means that the environment variables are now loaded from `USERS_DB_HOST`/`USERS_DB_PORT`.

 > [!TIP]
-> You can prevent auto-prefix on a nested struct by declaring it an anonymous field, aka embedding.
+> You can prevent auto-prefix on a nested struct by declaring it as an anonymous field, aka embedding.

 ### Registering custom parsers